 We will come to your home when you feel the need for support.
 We will labor with you and help you deliver your baby.
 We will stay 2-4 hours after delivery or until both mom and baby are stable and breastfeeding is established.

-I will return to your home between 24-48 post partum, and at 7-10 days post partum.
+You will have two home visits between 24-48 post partum, and a third home visit at 7-10 days post partum.
 3 & 6 week check ups on both mom and baby will happen at my office.

 How many midwives/assistants are on your birthing team?
 What role do they play?